CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 **For users that are running the workflow** -

-* You don't have to enter any values here
+* You don't have to enter any values here.
+You can move on to the next step which is the Quality control step.

 **For users that are running each step** -